oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     over a server-provided nonce, client-provided nonce and a nonce counter.

-Mutual TLS and OAuth Token Binding are built on top of TLS and this way continue the successful OAuth philosophy to leverage TLS to secure OAuth wherever possible.
+OAuth Mutual TLS and OAuth Token Binding are built on top of TLS and this way continue the successful OAuth philosophy to leverage TLS to secure OAuth wherever possible.
 Both mechanisms allow prevention of access token leakage in a fairly client developer friendly way.

 There are some differences between both approaches: To start with, for OAuth Token Binding, all key material is automatically managed by the TLS stack whereas mTLS requires the developer to create and maintain the key pairs and respective certificates.
 Use of self-signed certificates, which is supported by the draft, significantly reduces the complexity of this task.
 Furthermore, OAuth Token Binding allows to use different key pairs for different resource servers, which is a privacy benefit.
 On the other hand, [@I-D.ietf-oauth-mtls] only requires widely deployed TLS features, which means it might be easier to adopt in the short term.

 Application level signing approaches, like [@I-D.ietf-oauth-signed-http-request] and [@I-D.sakimura-oauth-jpop]